nicklambourne/eecs-thesis-template/README.md

-Having been forced to write not one but two undergraduate theses at UQ as part of studying software engineering and then transferring into computer science I figured I'd take what I learnt the first time around and share it with my peers.
-This takes a lot of the lessons I've learnt in ~3 years of working in industry and applies them to an academic context.
+Having been forced to write not one but two undergraduate theses at UQ as part of studying software engineering and then transferring into computer science, I figured I'd take what I learnt the first time around and share it with my peers.
+This also takes a lot of the lessons I've learnt in ~3 years of working in industry and applies them to an academic context.
 I'm hoping it can serve as an introduction to some interesting tooling for inquisitive students approaching the end of their undergraduate studies.